Notproginfinix/phhusson-treble_experimentations/Samsung-Galaxy-A02s.md

 - After rebooting, complete the setup process, connect to a network, check for updates, enable developer settings again and if you see the OEM Unlocking option greyed out, it means that you have successfully unlocked the bootloader!

-#### Flashing a patched vbmeta/disabling vbmeta

-The TWRP recovery mentioned above has a file that has been mentioned called **vbmeta_disabler.tar**.
-You should flash this before installing a custom recovery.

-The above file should be also flashed after installing the patched recovery.
+- After rebooting, boot back to download mode and flash the vbmeta disabler so that you're able to flash a custom or patched recovery and be able to flash GSIs

 #### Choosing the right GSI and other stuff

-A02s only supports **a64/arm32_binder64** and **A/B** GSIs.
+A02s only supports **a64/arm32_binder64 - A/B** GSIs.
 So, make sure to only choose them.

+If you're going to use the **ARM64 Vendor**, you should only use **ARM64 - A/B** GSIs.

 If you're going to install Magisk, make sure to choose a GSI that **doesn't contain phh SU**.